The 3 AM Phone Call Every Business Owner Dreads

 - Segment Your Network: Don't let a breach in the breakroom reach the accounting server.

 - Quarterly Phishing Sims: Use GenAI-style templates to train your staff.
-If they can't spot the fake, they aren ready for the real thing.
+If they can't spot the fake, they aren't ready for the real thing.

 - Incident Response Plan: Know who you’re calling before the screen goes red.